-The Company expenses stock options granted by ATCO Ltd. and its subsidiary, Canadian Utilities Limited.
+The Company expenses stock options.
 The Company determines the fair value of the options on the date of grant.
 The fair value is recognized over the vesting period of the options granted by applying graded vesting, adjusted for estimated forfeitures.
-The fair value of the ATCO Ltd. options is recorded in salaries, wages and benefits expense and contributed surplus.
-Contributed surplus is reduced as the ATCO Ltd. options are exercised, and the amount initially recorded in contributed surplus is credited to Class I and Class II Share capital.
-The fair value of the Canadian Utilities Limited options is recorded in salaries, wages and non-controlling interests.
+The fair value of the options is recorded in salaries, wages and benefits expense and contributed surplus.
+Contributed surplus is reduced as the options are exercised, and the amount initially recorded in contributed surplus is credited to Class A and Class B share capital.